Mytilenean Debate: Causes for the revolt

-According to the envoy, the Mytileneans feared tributary democracy and did not want to be reduced the status of other Athenian allies.
+According to the envoy, the Mytileneans feared tributary democracy and did not want to be reduced to the status of other Athenian allies.
 The Mytileneans believed that Athens had taken advantage of the Delian League and used it as a mechanism for "enslaving" and exploiting other Greeks; that it was only a matter of time before they set their sights on Mytilene's prosperous and autonomous island of Lesbos and forced it into their system of oppression; and that the Mytileneans could not wait for this and should preemptively break away before Athens forced its will upon them.

 This speech does not, however, reflect the motivations which drove the oligarchs to rebellion.
 According to the informants who supplied the Athenians with intelligence concerning preparations for the revolt, the Mytilenean oligarchs sought to forcibly unify the five city-states of Lesbos under their sovereign leadership.
 Athenian policy aimed to break up larger units within the confederacy and did not support consolidation of Mytilenean power.